fgremper/CloudStudio/WorkLog.md

 * send depth of parent history (for branch view)
 * get familiar with java diff library
 * explicitly send branch: commitid in {} and active branch and modify timestamp from client for "branch view"
+* make the server fetch origin (either directly by including client features or using "standalone" plugin [make user origin?!])
+* send more branch level information
+* find out where all users in a branch stand in relation to the origin

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)